 The issued items remain the property of Council and must be returned at the end of the Council term.
-At that stage, Councillors may be given the opportunity of purchasing some of the items.

 3.3.2.
 Mail

 When communicating with constituents, Councillors are encouraged to use electronic formats.
 Where postage services are required on Council business related matters, Councillors shall have access to postal services which will be arranged through Council officers.